 Thinking Spatially: Mapping Civic and Community Engagement will appeal to everyone interested in urban planning, local projects that are tackling some of the most important issues of the day one neighborhood at a time, or projects that help to identify where civic and community action are most needed.
 All faculty, staff, students, and community members are invited to join us at this free event via Zoom.

 What are the drivers of polarization and how do they affect political perspectives?
 Can maps help us to interpret the divisiveness more efficiently?
 Thinking Spatially: Politics and Polarization is for everyone interested in politics, partisanship, idealism, voting patterns, racism, civil rights, community development, mapping, and more.
 All faculty, staff, students, and community members are invited to join us at this free, online event.

-Participants at this event are invited to create their own map, with the feedback of their group.
+Participants at the annual Thinking Spatially symposium are invited to create their own map, with the feedback of their group.
 Here are just a few examples of what participants have created.